-University Facilities Use and Voluntary Leaves of Absence
+University Facilities Use and Voluntary and Administrative Leaves of Absence

-- Students on voluntary leave of absence do not attend classes.
+- Students on voluntary or administrative leave of absence do not attend classes.

-- Students on voluntary leave of absence are not eligible for University housing.
+- Undergraduate students on voluntary leave of absence are not eligible for on-campus housing.

-- Students on voluntary leave of absence cannot participate in Recognized Student Organizations (RSO) activities that are not otherwise open to the public.
+- Students on voluntary or administrative leave of absence cannot participate in Recognized Student Organizations (RSO) activities that are not otherwise open to the public.

-- Athletic facilities are available to students on voluntary leave of absence for a fee.
+- Athletic and recreational facilities are available to students on voluntary (not administrative) leave of absence for a fee.

-- Career Advancement and UChicagoGRAD resources are generally available to students on voluntary leave of absence.
+- Career Advancement and UChicagoGRAD resources are generally available to students on voluntary (not administrative) leave of absence.

 - Borrowing privileges at the library are available for a fee.

-- Students on a medical leave of absence who are enrolled in U-SHIP may access the on-campus Student Health Service (SHS) and Student Counseling Service (SCS) through the remainder of the plan year in which their medical leave of absence was granted (i.e., August 31st).
+- Students on a medical leave of absence who are enrolled in U-SHIP may access the on-campus UChicago Student Wellness through the remainder of the plan year in which their medical leave of absence was granted (i.e., August 31st).
 These students will be assessed the quarterly Student Services Fee for access to these on-campus health services.
 For more information, see the Student Health Insurance Policy section.